apollo-fyi/apollo-docs/docs/event_channels.md

 maintain an event channel as a place for events only, free of distraction.

 This can be disabled with the `!server purge off` command.

+!!! note
+    When a message with a thread (that isn't an event message) is deleted as part of a purge, the thread remains intact.